AndersBNielsen/65uino/docs/getting-started/README.md

 Before you start getting wrapped into writing 6502 assembly to conquer the world, you'll need to get soldering, set up the board and burn some software in the EEPROM.

 If you’re new to the 65uino, you might want to [check out the videos](https://www.youtube.com/playlist?list=PL9Njj9WL8poFsM4C6Gi8V5FRoidOOL0Fv) first where you will see how the 65uino came to be, and how it works.
-You'll find more details in the [HackaDay Project page](https://hackaday.io/project/190260-65uino)
+You'll find more details on the [HackaDay Project page](https://hackaday.io/project/190260-65uino)

 ![65uino](https://cdn.hackaday.io/images/8644651680943366680.jpeg)